Cosmographic Footprints of Dynamical Dark Energy: Methodology

 Secondly, in our approach we expand the Hubble rate $H(z)$ and the luminosity distance $D_{\rm L}(z)$ using the Padé framework, and from these two quantities we obtain consistent expressions for all other observables in terms of the cosmographic parameters ${H(z_0), q(z_0), j(z_0), s(z_0)}$ at the chosen pivot $z_0$.
 By selecting $z_0 \in [0\, ,\,1]$ and fitting predictions to the data, these parameters are constrained exactly where most observations lie, without the need for extrapolation into regions with no data.
 This contrasts with the standard approach, which fixes parameters at $z=0$ and extrapolates across the entire data range.

 Finally, building on the previous point, our framework allows us to choose multiple pivot redshifts $z_0$, yielding constraints on the cosmographic parameters $H(z_0)$, $q(z_0)$, $j(z_0)$, and $s(z_0)$ at different pivots.
 For quantities with direct physical interpretation such as $H(z_0)$ and $q(z_0)$, this provides a direct mapping of the expansion rate and the deceleration of the Universe as a function of redshift -- not through extrapolation, but via direct measurements at multiple redshift bins.
 In practice, this delivers a precise trend of their redshift evolution, offering a powerful, model-independent probe of cosmic acceleration.
+For similar pioneering discussions see also ~\citet{Liu:2023ctw}.

-To capitalize on the advantages of our generalized cosmographic framework, we develop a dedicated numerical package fully interfaced with the \texttt{Cobaya} sampler~\cite{Torrado:2020dgo}, which we use to perform parameter inference via Markov Chain Monte Carlo (MCMC) sampling.
+To capitalize on the advantages of our generalized cosmographic framework, we develop a dedicated numerical package fully interfaced with the \texttt{Cobaya} sampler~\citep{Torrado:2020dgo}, which we use to perform parameter inference via Markov Chain Monte Carlo (MCMC) sampling.
 In practice, we explore $11$ pivot scenarios, fixing $z_0$ to values uniformly distributed between $z_0=0$ and $z_0=1$ in steps of $\Delta z_0=0.1$.
 For each choice of pivot, we run full MCMC chains to constrain the cosmographic parameters $\{H(z_0), q(z_0), j(z_0), s(z_0)\}$ using different combinations of the most up-to-date cosmological datasets.

-Our baseline dataset includes the second DESI BAO data release~\cite{DESI:2025zgx}, calibrated with the Planck value of the sound horizon $r_d=(147.09\pm0.26)$ Mpc~\cite{Planck:2018vyg}, distance moduli from SNIa (both from the PantheonPlus (PP) catalog~\cite{Brout:2022vxf} and the five-year Dark Energy Survey Supernova Program (DESy5)~\cite{DES:2024jxu} sample), and 15 direct measurements of $H(z)$ from Cosmic Chronometers (CC) with a full covariance matrix~\cite{Jimenez:2001gg, Borghi:2021rft}.
-A more detailed discussion of the methodology, datasets, and precision tests of the generalized Padé expansion is provided in the \hyperref[section:B]{Supplementary Material, \S~II}.
+Our baseline dataset includes the second DESI BAO data release~\citep{DESI:2025zgx}, calibrated with the Planck value of the sound horizon $r_d=(147.09\pm0.26)$ Mpc~\citep{Planck:2018vyg}, distance moduli from SNIa (both from the PantheonPlus (PP) catalog~\citep{Brout:2022vxf} and the five-year Dark Energy Survey Supernova Program (DESy5)~\citep{DES:2024jxu} sample), and 15 direct measurements of $H(z)$ from Cosmic Chronometers (CC) with a full covariance matrix~\citep{Jimenez:2001gg, Borghi:2021rft}.
+A more detailed discussion of the methodology, datasets, and precision tests of the generalized Padé expansion is provided in \hyperref[section:B]{Appendix B}.